simonfengou/Data-Analyst-Nanodegree/project-2/README.md

 The results from the Mann-Whitney U test returns a p-value of 0.025, suggesting that there is a statistically significant different in MTA ridership when it rains versus when it doesn't rain.
 That, combined with the fact that mean entries with rain (1105.5) is higher than the mean entries without rain (1090.3) led me to conclude that more people ride the NYC subway when it is raining.

-However, the linear regression analysis suggest otherwise.
-The coefficient for the 'rain' parameter is -28.1, suggesting that there's a negative correleation relationship between ridership and rain.
-However, a closer examination of other parameters suggest that other factors, such as fog, hour, mean wind speed, all have larger weights in affecting subway ridership.
-Thus, I am inclined to trust the conclusion from the Mann-Whitney U test more, given that it only considers the 'rain' variable.
+The parameter from the linear regression for rain is 13.67, supporting the results from the Mann-Whitney U test that rain days results in higher MTA ridership.
+However given that the parameter is 13.67, I am inclined to believe that other factors (such as hour) have a larger impact on overall ridership than rain.

 # Section 5.
 Reflection

 ## 5.1 Please discuss potential shortcomings of the methods of your analysis

 This dataset is only for the month of May, so naturally, I would not feel confident in extrapolating any preliminary conclusions on the effects on ridership across other months (especially since time of the year has big effects on weather, temperature, holidays, etc.)

-From my analysis, I would also be aware of multicollinearity among the features I picked.
-For example, rain, fog, and mean wind speed all have strong linear relationship with one another.